-- Supervision of children is essential throughout the day - Educators are to adhere to staff to child ratios as stated in the Education and Care Services Regulations and National Law and Standards for Out of School Hours Care Services. - Higher ratios of supervision may be required depending on the activity proposed and or support needs of children in attendance.
+- Supervision of children is essential throughout the day - Educators are to adhere to staff to child ratios as stated in the Education and Care Services Regulations and National Law and Standards for Out of School Hours Care Services. - Higher ratios of supervision may be required depending on the activity proposed.